Who Can Cruise To Cuba? – Complete Guide

 Overnight Stays

 For me one of the biggest things to get used during my time in Cuba was the lack of toilet seats, toilet paper and locks on the cubicle doors!
-It was also VERY eyeopening to see people queuing up for their food allowances and hearing from out guide about her and her family lived.

-Cruise Options For Non US Citizens
+Cruise Options For Non-US Citizens

-There are a couple of options when it comes to cruising to Cuba from outside of the US.
-The first option is as shown above, to fly to the Caribbean to take a Cuban cruise.
+The first option is to fly to the Caribbean to take a Cuban cruise.
 The second option is to combine the Cuba part into a longer itinerary.
-The itinerary below shows a ‘Grand South America voyages’ which departs from Southampton and lasts for 79 nights.

 Can You Cruise To Cuba?
 Yes